 Recommended Flies:Nymphs: Phil's Hefty PT Brown, Micro May Brown,Tungsten Psycho May Brown, Burks Hunchback Two-Tone, Two Bit Hooker Tan/Red, Tobinator Nymph, BH Caddis Poopah, Spring Time Caddis, Birds Nest Tan/Brown, Rubber Legs, Amber Wing Prince Nymph Dries:Hoppers, Missing Link Caddis 16-18, Spent PMD 16-20, Sprout PMD 16-20

 Lower Sacramento River

-Guide Joe Vasquez: Lower Sacramento water flows are super at 5350 cfs!
-It’s a little off color with recent rains.
+Guide Joe Vasquez: Lower Sacramento water flows are super at 6500 cfs!
+It’s a little off color with recent rains and will remain or get worse tomorrow.
+The lower areas will clear first so think Balls Ferry or lower for awhile.
 There is ample food in the Lower Sac to keep fish happy and on the bite.
 Try to change up your offerings.
 For example: use a poohpa and slide a pink bead on the line.
 Beads are on!
 Can't tell you the numbers for recent guide trips but it is off the chart!